nharsch/Game-220/docs/Game 220 Week 1.md

 	- lofi
 	- harsh
 - What words do you use?
-- Many subjective words are talking about subjective properties of sound
+- Many subjective words are talking about objective properties of sound
 - Most are about EQ
 	- Muddy
 		- lacks definition or articulation